 Columns- Concept of Axial and eccentric loads on columns.
-Combined bending and axial Load.
-Euler's and Rankine formulae for columns.
+Combined effects of axial load and bending.
+Euler's formula for axially loaded and eccentrically loaded columns and Rankine formula for axially loaded columns.
 Simple problems.

-UNIT V STATICALLY INDETERMINATE STRUCTURES
+UNIT V STATICALLY DETERMINATE AND INDETERMINATE STRUCTURES 1[·]

 Introduction.
 Determination of degree of statical indeterminacy for beams and frames.
 Advantages and disadvantages of statically indeterminate structures.
-Method of consistent deformation.
+Concept of Perfect frames and imperfect frames and trusses, analysis by method of joints and method of sections, of simply supported and cantilever trusses.
 Method of Moment distribution for continuous beams and Single portal frames.
 Application to simple problems.